Optimization on the Oblique Manifold for Sparse Simplex Constraints via Multiplicative Updates: Numerical Experiments

 \item \textbf{SparseMU-proj heuristic}: The sparse multiplicative update proposed by \cite{eggert2004sparse} has a form similar to EMU

 which minimizes a different objective function from the one in~\eqref{problem}, as

-We also remark that the difference between EMU and SMU-L1 is on the regularization parameter, where the latter uses a constant value of $\lambda$, while the former adopts a dynamically changing $\lambda$ scaled by $\sum \sqrt{H_{ij}}$.
-To solve Problem~\eqref{problem} by SMU-L1, we consider the heuristic with the same projection of EMU-proj:
+We note that the difference between EMU and SMUL1 is on the regularization parameter, where the latter uses a constant value of $\lambda$, while the former adopts a dynamically changing $\lambda$ scaled by $\sum \sqrt{H_{ij}}$.
+To solve Problem~\eqref{problem} by SMUL1, we consider the heuristic with the same projection of EMUproj:

 We emphasize that SparseMU-proj is not designed to solve NSSLa, however we still plot in our experiment for comparisons due to its proximity to our problem.